-39 Supermarket Buys That Are a Waste of Money
+39 Supermarket Buys That Are Wastes of Money

 When you’re picking up baking ingredients, you’re faced with lots of shiny new supplies that you could be tempted to add to your cart in the same aisle.
 However, kitchen utensils and baking tools will be more expensive at grocery stores than elsewhere.
 You’re better off purchasing these items at stores like Target, Walmart or HomeGoods, Woman’s Day reported.

-You should never pay full price for greeting cards -- but you typically have to when you purchase them at the grocery store.
-Instead, stock up on cards at a dollar store or discount stores like HomeGoods.
+You should never pay full price for greeting cards — but you typically have to when you purchase them at the grocery store.
+Instead, stock up on cards at a dollar store or discount store like HomeGoods.

 Batteries are often placed at endcaps and at the checkout line, so they’re an item you could be tempted to grab.
 But you’ll get a better price if you buy them at a warehouse store or on Amazon.